 Processing can also impact the price.
 Two popular processing types are specially cultivated rice and non-wash rice.

 - 特別栽培米 （Tokubetsusaibaimai) – Directly translated this means “specially cultivated rice”, but what does this actually mean?
 Rice under this category was sprayed with half the amount of pesticide as normal rice.
 This causes an increase in price for this kind of rice.

-Other factors that influence the price is the supply of the rice and demand of the people.
-For example, if many people desire 山形県産つや姫 (Yamagata Kensatsuyahime) but there are only a limited kilograms available, the price will increase.
+Other factors that influence the price are the supply of rice and the demand of the people.
+For example, if many people desire 山形県産つや姫 (Yamagata Kensatsuyahime) but there are only limited kilograms available, the price will increase.
 This is often the case for top-ranking rice.

 Top ranking Japanese rice – all available at Amazon.co.jp

 1. 山形県産つや姫: Top ranking milled rice cultivated in Yamagata Prefecture

 2. 魚沼コシヒカリ新潟県: Runner-up white rice cultivated in Niigata Prefecture

 3. 北海道産ななつぼし : Non-wash rice cultivated in Hokkaido

 4. 新潟県コミヒカリ : Specially cultivated white rice from Niigata Prefecture